whatthesamuel/Project-Wiki/game-wiki/content/basics/installation/index.md

 weight = 2
 draft = false
 +++

+You need Steam and Epic games store installed and logged in before starting.
+This will not be required after official release.

 You can download the zip files on [https://dl.whatthesamuel.com](https://dl.whatthesamuel.com)(Important!
 The email security code is a Cloudflare feature.
 I don't collect any data).

 File names:
 - Windows_debug_game.zip : game compiled with 'debug' setting in unreal.
 Steam login